Summer learning loss: Summer programs

+While there is a large number of summer programs that are held in-person there are also many where students can participate while staying home.
+These are mainly centered around boosting reading skills.
 Inexpensive reading programs that reduce summer reading loss among low-income or at-risk students include giving kids books that interest them.
 While some programs produce good results, there is a concern that the results will not last unless at-risk students receive extra support during the school year.
+Studies have shown that summer programs are effective in improving students skills and helping students retain information.
+Most students have to attend summer programs for a few years in order for there to be a positive impact.

 Gap and summer learning loss

 Mathematics

 Students score lower on standardised maths tests at the end of the summer, as compared to their own performance on the same tests at the beginning of summer.
 This loss was most acute in factual and procedural learning such as mathematical computation, where an average setback of more than two months of grade-level equivalency was observed among both middle- and lower-class students.

 Reading

 In reading and language, however, substantial differences were found between middle-class and lower-class students.
 Whereas middle-class students showed a non-significant gain in reading scores, lower-class students showed a significant loss that represented a gap of about three months of grade-level equivalent reading skills between middle- and lower-class students.

 These results are consistent with other researchers' findings that a family's socioeconomic status affects children's achievement scores almost exclusively when school is closed.
 Barbara Heyns’ 1978 landmark study of 2,978 6th and 7th graders in the Atlanta city public schools was the first thorough investigation of summer learning.
 Heyns found that while poor children and black children came close to keeping up with middle-class children in cognitive growth when school was in session, they lagged far behind during the summer.